NOVELIST MOVES TO BEECHWORTH TO WRITE THIRD STORY IN BUTTERFLY DYNASTY SERIES

 Mr Barclay with his family migrated to Australia in 1965.

-The story about three generations of strong but flawed Chinese women follows the life journey with its trials and tribulations of the hero, Katy Yehonala, born in China to a traditional Chinese mother where she grew up during the Cultural Revolution as well as Katy’s musically talented daughter who performs around the world playing the piano.
+The story about three generations of strong but flawed Chinese women follows the life journey with the trials and tribulations of the hero, Katy Yehonala, born in China to a traditional Chinese mother where she grew up during the Cultural Revolution as well as Katy’s musically talented daughter who performs around the world playing the piano.

 Mr Barclay said Katy’s mother and her daughter Clara mirrored the old and new China respectively.